SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/DateTime/moveToQuarterStart.md

 so.topic: reference
 ---

+# DateTime.moveToQuarterStart()

 Moves the datetime to the start of current quarter.
 That is 1. of January, 1. of April, 1. of july or 1. of October.
 Returns a reference to itself.